dogmaticcentral/CG/README.md

 * when re-annotating we are looking only at positions already labeled as having aa_change
 * note to myself: there seems to be a problem in ENSEMBL homo_sapiens_core_94_38 with exon frame/phase assignment e.g. ENST00000435165 (ENSG00000118473), chrom 1, + strand, the translation starts at 67161031.
-The first exon is [67160376, 67161176> yet the pahse in ensembl is listed as -1, which should indicate that translation does not start in this exon at all.
+The first exon is [67160376, 67161176> yet the phase in ensembl is listed as -1, which should indicate that translation does not start in this exon at all.
 Alternatively, ENST00000435165 is listed to start in ENSE00001951262, which has phase listed as -1.
 Another example: ENST00000334103	ENSG00000186094, frames listed in Ensembl vs UCSC.